Signiant/signiant-project-gingo/readme.md

    Determine these names and create the portals before proceeding.
 Both portals must be assigned to the same storage and folder.

-   In manage.mediashuttle.com select your Submit portal, Security, Authentication and chagne to No Login if you do no want users to login before uploading files.
+   In manage.mediashuttle.com select your Submit portal, Security, Authentication and change to No Login if you do no want users to login before uploading files to the Submit portal.

 2. Update your https://submit_portal_name/admin